 Building and maintaining an optimal resource mix for transformation efforts is critical for success.
 Defining roles, responsibilities and decision-making authority at the outset provides transparency and measurability.
-CIOs must identify the right skills, individuals and partners to achieve the vision while maximizing budget dollars.
-With these components identified, they can determine fixed and variable components of the labor pool, including temporary resources needed only during transformation efforts.
+CIOs must identify the right skills, individuals and partners to achieve the vision while maximising budget dollars.
+With these components identified, they can determine fixed and variable components of the labour pool, including temporary resources needed only during transformation efforts.

 As team skill sets and composition are evaluated and onshore or offshore third parties are brought in, team dynamics change.
 Subject matter experts may need to be pulled from their day-to-day job responsibilities to focus on the transformation effort, creating gaps in coverage that may need to be backfilled.
-Accordingly, new or revised team structures will be built.
+Accordingly, new or revised team structures will be built. transformation.
+Candid discussions and communicating frequently about changes to responsibilities and job functions offers employees reassurance, helping keep key resources where companies need them to achieve transformation goals.